-- To reduce soaking time, people may soak grains or cereals in hot water.
-But it is not a good practice to soak them in hot water if intended for grinding; they can be soaked in hot water only when they are going to be boiled.
+- To reduce the soaking time, people tend to soak grains or cereals in hot water.
+But it is not a good practice to soak them in hot water if you are intended to prepare a batter; they shall be soaked in hot water only when you plan to cook them immediately.

 - If lentils are not soaked completely, you are likely to notice the raw smell of lentils even after making adai.

 - You can also add red gram or thuvaram paruppu (half cup or 100 g); I did not include this as I don’t want to increase the quantity.

-- If you are taking drumstick leaves for the first time, saute them in a teaspoon of oil for easy digestion before adding to batter.
+- If you are taking drumstick leaves for the first time, it is better to saute them in a teaspoon of oil for improved digestion before adding into batter.

-- If you don’t prefer raw onion, saute them before adding to batter.
+- If you don’t like the flavour of shallots, you can saute them before adding into batter.

 - As lentils are not easily digestible I have added ginger.

 - You may use sesame oil instead of coconut oil.